-- Heat a stainless steel skillet over medium heat until hot.
+- Heat a 12-inch skillet over medium heat until hot.
 Add 1 ½ to 2 tablespoons of olive oil.
-While you wait for the pan to come up to temperature cut off the ends of the brussel sprouts and cut in half lengthwise.
+While you wait for the pan to come up to temperature, cut off the ends of the brussels sprouts and cut in half lengthwise.

-- Tilt the pan to swirl the oil around the pan and then add the brussel sprouts to it.
-Carefully try to get as many brussel sprouts cut side down and then leave the brussel sprouts undisturbed for 4 minutes.
-This will allow them to caramelize in the pan.
+- Tilt the pan to swirl the oil around the pan and then add the brussels sprouts to it.
+Carefully try to get as many brussels sprouts cut side down and then leave the brussels sprouts undisturbed for 4 minutes.
+This allows them to caramelize in the pan.
 Season with kosher salt.

-- Stir the brussel sprouts and then cook 3 to 5 minutes more stirring occasionally so they don't burn.
-Add the maple syrup mixture and cook 1 more minute while stirring.
+- Stir the brussels sprouts and then cook 3 to 5 minutes more, stirring once so they don't burn.
+Add the maple syrup mixture and cook 2-3 more minutes, stirring occasionally.

-- Transfer brussel sprouts to a serving plate or bowl and enjoy!
+- Transfer brussels sprouts to a serving plate or bowl and enjoy!